panpawelw/my-earliest/README.md

 - Guessing numbers #2 - this program will guess a number chosen by you in 10 steps or less.

 - Dice - dice throwing simulator.
+Enter

 - Most popular words - scan chosen websites using jsoup, save a list of all words in headlines to a file, make a list of 10 most frequent words and save them to another file.